nyu-acsys/template-proofs/README.md

     - one_shot_proph.v:
         One-shot prophecies

-  + flows/:
+  + flows/: (Sec.
+6.2)
-    Formalization of the flow framework (Chp 7)
+    Formalization of the flow framework
     - ccm.v:
         Commutative Cancelative Monoids, the basis for flow domains
     - gmap_more.v: